LuccaHellriegel/ClayMemory/README.md

 My custom code is licensed under Apache 2.0 (see LICENSE file).

 The favicon builds upon the Twemojii project and is copyright of Twitter, Inc and other contributors, and licensed under CC-BY 4.0.

-The screenshot at the top contains parts of [the german Wikipedia page for crocodiles.](https://de.wikipedia.org/wiki/Krokodile)

 ## Available Scripts